Last updated on February 16, 2023

 A Brief History of Double Strike

 The very first appearance of double strike dates back to the first “You Make the Card” event held by WotC.
-This was an event that allowed players to come up with a card that would be included in a coming set through various polls and submissions on Magic’s website.
+This event allowed players to come up with a card that would be included in a coming set.

 Forgotten Ancient